A recipe for Jiffy Cornbread Waffles made from a simple muffin mix!

 My friend Robyn will attest that I was obsessed with cornbread long before I lived in the South.
 I remember sending her a souvenir magnet with – you guessed it – a cornbread recipe on it back when we were in college.
 That was looong time ago.

-When I heard on a recent WDW Radio podcast that Disney’s Landscape of Flavors now serves pulled pork with cornbread waffles, I wondered why I hadn’t thought of this before!
+When I first heard of cornbread waffles, I wondered why I hadn’t thought of this before!

 The batter seemed too thick to me so I added a tablespoon of melted butter and few more splashes of milk.

 The result?
 Cornbread nirvana (as far as I can tell).
 They were crispy yet fluffy and retained the amazing cornbread texture that is near and dear to my heart.